juliavarjop/Comparison_of_PVK_and_Si_panel_temperatures/README.md

 NOTES:

-- In main_PVKpanelT_simpleComparison_VaryingConditions.m only one environmental parameter is varied at the time.
+- In main_PVKpanelT_VaryingConditions.m only one environmental parameter is varied at the time.
 Except the varied parameter, the ambient temperature is 20°C, wind speed is 1m/s, and irradiance is 800W/m^2.
-- In main_PVKpanelT_simpleComparison_AllConditions.m the environmental conditions are varied simultaneously.
+- In main_PVKpanelT_AllConditions.m the environmental conditions are varied simultaneously.
-- The temperature model parameters are determined using the data simulated with main_PVKpanelT_simpleComparison_AllConditions.m
+- The temperature model parameters are determined using the data simulated with main_PVKpanelT_AllConditions.m